facebookresearch/seamless_communication/src/seamless_communication/cli/streaming/README.md

 ```

 #### Seamless:
-The Seamless model is an unified model for streaming expressive speech-to-speech tranlsation.
+The Seamless model is a unified model for streaming expressive speech-to-speech translation.
 Use the `--expressive` arg for running evaluation of this unified model.

 ```bash
 streaming_evaluate --task s2st --data-file <path_to_data_tsv_file> --audio-root-dir <path_to_audio_root_directory> --output <path_to_evaluation_output_directory> --tgt-lang <3_letter_lang_code> --expressive